Vision Exploration Logo

 In 2002, Steve was honored by the New Orleans Geological Society (NOGS) as the recipient of the Society's Best Paper Award for 2001.
 Steve's presentation was entitled "Magma, Salt and the Chicxulub Impact: Intriguing Implications for the End of the Cretaceous in the Mississippi Embayment".

 In 2008, the Mississippi DEQ and the Mississippi Children's Museum asked Steve Walkinshaw to create the Museum's first geological PowerPoint presentation, focused on the origin and history of the Jackson Dome.
 Hundreds of Mississippi's schoolchildren viewed the presentation, which received wide acclaim and continues to be utilized by both the DEQ and the Museum.
 What the schoolchildren could not have known was that, in the course of developing the presentation, Steve researched the seminal early papers covering the Jackson Dome (published in the 1930's) and advised the DEQ of recommended revisions to its own geological understanding of the Dome, its genesis, and the economically significant Gas Rock reservoir of the Jackson Gas Field atop the Dome.
-This in turn led to Steve's 2018 publication of “The Jackson Gas Rock, a Unique Upper Cretaceous (Selma Chalk) Lithofacies, Mississippi”, which was recently awarded the 2018 First Place Thomas A. Philpott Excellence of Presentation Award by the Gulf Coast Association of Geological Societies (GCAGS).

 On May 16, 2012, Steve Walkinshaw served as Presenter for the Lower Smackover Brown Dense Unconventional Oil Trend at Hart Energy's Third Annual DUO (Developing Unconventional Oil) Conference, held in Denver, Colorado.
 Since the DUO Conference, Steve has reprised the presentation (in a greatly expanded format) before many regional Geological Societies, including the Shreveport Geological Society (SGS), the Lafayette Geological Society (LGS), the New Orleans Geological Society (NOGS), and the Mississippi Geological Society (MGS); as well as the Mississippi Association of Petroleum Landmen (MAPL), and the Emerging Shale Plays USA 2013 and 2014 Conferences, held in Houston, Texas.

-Steve's geologic research focusing on the Paleozoic strata of the western Black Warrior Basin (and the Jackson Dome) are featured prominently in the recently released book, The Geology of Mississippi (Thompson/Dockery).
+Steve's geologic research focusing on the Paleozoic strata of the western Black Warrior Basin (and the Jackson Dome) are featured prominently in the recently released book, The Geology of Mississippi (Thompson/Dockery) (2016).
 A wildcat well drilled to test his Coldwater River Prospect encountered the thickest interval of karsted Cambro-Ordovician carbonates in the Basin.

 In October 2020, during the height of the COVID-19 pandemic (and prior to the distribution of any vaccines), Steve Walkinshaw presented, in person, “The Lower Smackover Brown Dense Limestone: Its Potential as a Hybrid Unconventional Resource Play” at the Gulf Coast Association of Geological Societies (GCAGS; aka GeoGulf) Convention in Lafayette, Louisiana.
 This presentation was subsequently awarded the 2020 Second Place Thomas A. Philpott Excellence of Presentation Award by GCAGS.
 It should be noted that the October 2020 GeoGulf Convention was the only "in-person" geoscience convention held in 2020 in North America, a tribute to the tenacity and courage of LGS's James Willis and those who physically presented at and/or attended the Convention (whose organizers did a terrific job of minimizing attendees' risks to COVID-19 exposure).